-Dust can be a significant source in specific regions for other metals (e.g., Fe; Ussher et al. (2013)), but, when assessed as a source of Ni, has been found to be quite small.
+Dust can be a significant source of other metals to specific regions (e.g., Fe; Ussher et al. (2013)), but, when assessed as a source of Ni, the flux has been found to be quite small.
 Others have estimated the flux of Ni from dust primarily by multiplying the yearly deposition of dust, the average concentration of Ni in dust, and the percent of Ni which ultimately dissolves in the ocean.
 An estimated 450 Tg of dust is deposited in the ocean every year (Jickells et al., 2005 and references therein).
 Assuming the upper continental crust is compositionally similar to dust, the [Ni]dust is 47 ppm, although past estimates show a range between 19 to 60 ppm (Rudnick and Gao, 2014 and references therein).
 To approximate the fraction of Ni that will dissolve, several studies have performed leaching experiments with loess (Desboeufs et al., 2005) or particles filtered from air at coastal or island stations (Fishwick et al., 2017; Mackey et al., 2015) using leachates such as ultra-high purity water or filtered seawater.
 The percent of dissolved Ni ranges from 1% to 86% and appears to be primarily dependent on material provenance rather than leachate, oxygen content, pH, or temperature (Desboeufs et al., 2005; Fishwick et al., 2017; Mackey et al., 2015).
 The wide range in solubility may be due to variable anthropogenic contributions.
 One study which seasonally sampled aerosol samples found that increases in anthropogenic input, conventionally identified by an enrichment factor relative to continental crust greater than 10 (Jickells et al., 2016), correlated with increases in solubility (Hsu et al., 2005).
-Although there are significant anthropogenic Ni contributions to modern aerosols (Desboeufs et al., 2005; Galloway et al., 1982; Nriagu, 1989), because Ni has a residence time 10 times the mixing time of the ocean (Cameron and Vance, 2014; Little et al., 2020; Sclater et al., 1976), the natural contributions are likely still most relevant to the modern marine budget.
+Although there are significant anthropogenic Ni contributions to modern aerosols (Desboeufs et al., 2005; Galloway et al., 1982; Nriagu, 1989), because Ni has a residence time 10 to 30 times the mixing time of the ocean (Cameron and Vance, 2014; Little et al., 2020; Sclater et al., 1976), the natural contributions are likely still most relevant to the modern marine budget.
 Likely to avoid anthropogenic contributions, authors of marine Ni budgets typically include the dissolution value of 2% from Desboeufs et al. (2005), which leached loess from Cape Verde, rather than other studies which used modern aerosols and may be influenced by anthropogenic particles.
 From these values, the total yearly Ni input to the oceans from dust is 7.2x106 mol/yr.

-Dissolved Riverine Load
+Rivers: Dissolved and Suspended Particulate Loads